pacalet/mkvhdl/README.md

    for instance).
 The name of unit `TOP/core/version.vhd` is `version`.

 3. Each unit has a default target library: `work` if `MODE=work`, or the name of the directory of the unit if `MODE=dirname`.
-A unit name cannot also be a library name.
 Target libraries are automatically created if they don't exist.

 4. Unit names must be unique.
 It is not possible to have units `TOP/core/version.vhd` and `TOP/interconnect/version.vhd`.